ring-lang/ring/marketing/pwct/README.md

 ![tm2](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/tm2.png)

-These updates were enough to attract hundered thousands of developers.
+These updates were enough to attract hundered thousands of developers to download the product and try it!

 # The Second Generation